 Advancing Methods for Conducting Systematic Reviews

-In the course of generating this body of research, the EPC has been in the forefront of several methodological advances for systematic reviews, such as
+The EPC has been in the forefront of several methodological advances for systematic reviews, such as

 - Assessing risk of bias